Trump says US is talking with an Iranian leader as he extends deadline for striking power plants

 Iran’s death toll has surpassed 1,500, its Health Ministry has said.
 In Israel, 15 people have been killed by Iranian strikes.
 At least 13 U.S. military members have been killed, along with more than a dozen civilians in the occupied West Bank and Gulf Arab states.

 Becatoros reported from Athens, Greece, and Magdy from Cairo.
-AP writers Bill Barrow in Atlanta, David Rising in Bangkok, Charlotte Graham-McLay in Wellington, New Zealand, Sally Abou AlJoud and Bassem Mroue in Beirut contributed to this report.
+Associated Press writers Bill Barrow in Atlanta, David Rising in Bangkok, Charlotte Graham-McLay in Wellington, New Zealand, Sally Abou AlJoud and Bassem Mroue in Beirut and Josef Federman in Jerusalem contributed to this report.